ubccpsc/classy/docs/instructor/autograde.md

 ## Build a Container Checklist

-This checklist ensures that you have implemented key technical and business logic requirements that ensure your AutoGrade container is functional after it is built in an AutoTest environment:
+This checklist ensures that you have implemented key technical and business logic requirements that ensure your AutoGrade container is functional after it is configured with AutoTest:

 ### [Container Input](#container-input-details)

 - [ ] Your grading logic assumes that the student code is found in the `/assn` path when the container runs.
 - [ ] Your grading logic assumes that the code in the `/assn` directory is checked out to the SHA of the last commit before the push.
-- [ ] If necessary for your course Business Logic, you implement the following environment variables:
+- [ ] If necessary for your course logic, you implement the following environment variables:
   - ASSIGNMENT: the deliverable name of the assignment that is running.
   - EXEC_ID: an always unique execution SHA produced each time a container runs.